 Want to work where you’re inspired to explore your passions while continually developing and refining your skills?
 With Talent 101, you have the opportunity to innovate with leading-edge technologies making a difference in the world.
 Our employees value the opportunity to work hard, be creative, show leadership, and have fun.

-Be part of the Talent 101 CIRCUIT today.
+Become part of the Talent 101 today.

 On July 1st, Kelley Blue Book asked the question on everyone’s mind: Is the end of the chip shortage in sight?
 Then it answered its own question with cautious optimism: yes, automotive chip production is catching up— slowly but surely.